Writing Activities: Year 6

 Wider Curriculum Idea

-Use these 10 facts about elephants from wwf.org.uk to create a true or false quiz to test your friends and family.
+Using these fun facts about lions from natgeokids.com*, create a true or false quiz to test your friends and family.
 Make sure you write down the correct answers so you can check whether they are correct!

 *Please note this is an advertising funded site